 Here are a few concerns in the mind of a mobile shopper:

-According to a survey published by Baymard Institute, 24% of people said they abandoned during the checkout because they couldn't see the order total up front.
-That's a biggie!
+According to a survey published by Baymard Institute, 16% of people abandoned the checkout because they couldn't see the order total upfront.
+Now that's a biggie!

 Most mobile users hold their smartphones with just one hand- keep that in mind.
-You've got to make sure that everything lies within a comfortable reach of the user's thumb.
+You must ensure that everything lies within the comfortable reach of the user's thumb.

-Take a look at this picture that highlights the easy and hard to reach areas on a smartphone:
+Take a look at this picture highlighting the easy and hard-to-reach areas on a smartphone:

-Make things fast for them by vertically stacking them up without the need to pinch or zoom the page.
+Make things convenient for them by vertically stacking the fields, buttons, or items up without the need to pinch or zoom the page.

-Alright, now that these reasons are known to you, let's jump into tactics.
-But first, let's look at a mobile-optimized WooCommerce checkout page that I've built using Aero Checkout:
+But first, let's look at a mobile-optimized WooCommerce multi-step checkout page that we’ve built using FunnelKit Checkout:

-Next, here are my top 3 tactics to optimize your checkout page for mobile.
+Let’s start with our top 7 tactics to optimize your checkout page for mobile.

 Place the most important information right at the top.
 Remind users what they're buying and let them double-check their order summary for satisfaction.

-Many high converting stores keep the order summary section collapsible so that it doesn't take much space.
-The collapsible section will take up much less space.
+Many high-converting stores keep the order summary section collapsible, so it doesn't take up much space.

-The users will not have to scroll further down to get to the checkout form.
-It's above the fold.
+This way, the users won’t have to scroll further down to get to the checkout form.
+The collapsible order summary makes the checkout form appear right above the fold section.

-A sticky CTA button is great to keep the user's attention on the button.
+A sticky CTA button is great for keeping the user's attention on the button.
 They know what's exactly expected out of them.

 The button should always be big and easy to tap.
 Also, notice the CTA button copy is super specific - there's no room for doubt.
 The users know what the next step is.

-You can add the contact details of the store right below the logo of your store.
-This will help you take care of their security concerns, right at the beginning.
+You can add the store's contact details right below your brand's logo.
+This will help you take care of their security concerns right at the beginning.

 This is a genius hack.
-Allow users to edit their order details while they are on the checkout page - and this is especially useful on the mobile.
-The user is in a hurry, he can easily make mistakes and may even change his mind in the last minute.
+Allow users to edit their order details while on the checkout page - which is especially useful on mobile.
+When in a hurry, users can easily make mistakes and may even change their minds at the last minute.

-Make room for the errors.
-The cart section on the checkout page built by Aero allows users to change the quantity of item(s) they're purchasing, delete and recover deleted items.
+Make room for errors.
+The mini cart section on the checkout page, built using FunnelKit, allows users to change the quantity of item(s) they're purchasing, delete and recover deleted items.

-Configure this from the form section in Aero.
-Drag and drop the 'products' field into any section (wherever you'd like to display this editable cart).
+You can easily configure this from the form section in FunnelKit Checkout.
+Just drag and drop the 'Products' field into any section (wherever you'd like to display this editable cart).

-There you go!
-Those were some super handy tips to optimize your WooCommerce checkout page for mobile.
+This is exactly how you can optimize your WooCommerce checkout page for mobile.